 The government is committed to delivering a Blue Belt of Marine Protected Areas (MPAs) around our coasts.
 This Belt is made up of different types of MPAs.
 These are:

 Special Areas of Conservation (SACs) contain marine habitats or species of European importance.
 Special Protection Areas (SPAs) contain populations of particular species of birds of European importance that depend on the marine environment.
 SPAs and SACs are together termed ‘European marine sites’.
-In the Solent we have the Solent European Marine Site (SEMS).
+In the Solent we have the Solent Marine Site (SEMS).
 To the South of the Isle of Wight there is a Special Area of Conservation (SAC) known as the South Wight Maritime SAC.
-Detailed conservation advice packages for European Marine Sites (EMS) are available on the Defra website.
+Detailed conservation advice packages for European Marine Sites (EMS) are available on Natural England's Designated Sites System.

 SSSI's are designated as the best examples of wildlife habitats, geological features and landforms.
 The SSSI designation applies throughout Great Britain and in England notification of site designation is carried out by Natural England.
 Sites are chosen to be representative of British habitats with each site seen as an integral part of the national set.
 The aim being to maintain the present diversity of animals and plants.
 For biological sites designation is based on an established set of criteria which include naturalness, diversity, typicalness, size, fragility and rarity.